By Emma Waverman and Eshon Mutt

 Originating in South America, the sweet potato spread around the world because it is easy to grow and has relatively few natural enemies.
 Sweet potatoes belong to the Convolvulaceae or morning glory plant family.
 In East Africa, the white variety has been cultivated for many centuries; small farmers rely on it as a dependable crop and tasty food source, sometimes the only one available.

-The combination of peanut butter and sweet potatoes in our soup recipe here may seem incongruous, but think of it as a savoury peanut butter and jam entree, with the vegetable’s sweet taste countering the richness of the nuts.
-The flavours of this West African soup are satisfying and delectable, and its combination of protein and nutrients (especially when using orange-coloured sweet potatoes) makes it a delicious dish on its own or with a freshly dressed salad, and is a reflection of your sweet taste in recipes.
+The combination of peanut butter and sweet potatoes in our soup recipe here may seem incongruous, but think of it as a savoury peanut butter and jam entree, with the vegetable’s sweetness countering the richness of the nuts.
+The flavours of this West African soup are satisfying and delectable, and its combination of protein and nutrients (especially when using orange-coloured sweet potatoes) makes it a delicious dish on its own or with a freshly dressed salad.

 West African Sweet Potato and Groundnut (Peanut) Soup